TIM LAMB GROUP BROKERS ATLANTIC COAST AUTOMOTIVE GROUP'S PURCHASE OF SIX STORES FROM WILLIAM NYE IN UPSTATE NY

 Jun 02, 2022, 09:10 ET

-LANCASTER, Ohio, June 2, 2022 /PRNewswire/ -- Rob Lee, Northeast Director of the Tim Lamb Group, has brokered the sale of six NYE Group dealerships in upstate New York to the Atlantic Coast Automotive Group, a large dealer group.
+COLUMBUS, Ohio, June 2, 2022 /PRNewswire/ -- Rob Lee, Northeast Director of the Tim Lamb Group, has brokered the sale of six NYE Group dealerships in upstate New York to the Atlantic Coast Automotive Group, a large dealer group.

 Founded by Harold Nye in 1968, the NYE Group has been led by Harold's son, William, in Oneida, New York since 1998.
 The group represents a variety of franchises including Chevrolet, Buick GMC, Ford, Chrysler Dodge Jeep, Toyota, and Volkswagen.